Search for a rare disease

 The birth prevalence is estimated at 1 per 355 live births within the Hutterite population living in small farming colonies in the Prairie provinces and Great Plains of North America with a carrier frequency as high as 1/10.
 Outside this population, BCS is considered very rare and has only been described in 9 patients worldwide to date, none of which have had a confirmed identified mutation in EMG1.

 Prenatally BCS is characterized by intrauterine growth retardation and often a breech presentation.
 BCS patients fail to thrive, experience severe feeding problems and seldom live past infancy.
 Distinctive malformations of the head and craniofacial region describe macrocephaly at birth, micrognathia and a prominent nose with a noticeable lack of glabellar angle.
 BCS patients have a severe psychomotor delay, stiff joints, campodactyly or clinodactyly of the little finger and rockerbottom feet.
 Finger, hip and knee flexion contractures are frequently present.
-Less common BCS features described include cryptorchidism, seizures, cleft lip and/or palate, congenital heart defect, hypospadias, renal, brain, or other malformations.
+Less common BCS features described include cryptorchidism, seizures, cleft lip with or without cleft palate, congenital heart defect, hypospadias, renal, brain, or other malformations.

 In the Hutterite population, BCS is over-represented secondary to a founder effect, and is due to a missense mutation in the EMG1 gene located to 12p13.3, leading to disturbances in ribosomal biosynthesis.